Matías Fernández (footballer, born 1986): International career

 Fernández captained the Chile team at the 2005 FIFA World Youth Championship, scoring a goal in the 7–0 rout of Honduras.
 Despite a second-round exit to the Netherlands he displayed overall good football, playing alongside Nicolás Canales, Carlos Villanueva and José Pedro Fuenzalida.

 Also a former under-17 international, Fernández quickly established as an integral part of the full side, netting five times and appearing for the nation at the 2007 Copa América.
 After featuring prominently in the 2010 FIFA World Cup qualification campaign, he was selected for the finals in South Africa, playing – and starting – in the group stage against Honduras and Switzerland (both 1–0 wins), in an eventual last-16 exit.

 In May 2014, Fernández underwent an ankle surgery on his right foot, thus being unable to participate in that year's World Cup.
 He was included in the Chilean squad for the 2015 Copa América, being sent off in the opening match, a 2–0 win over Ecuador at the Estadio Nacional in Santiago; after having come as a 75th-minute substitute for Jorge Valdivia, he was one of four players on target in the final against Argentina, which ended 4–1 in a penalty shootout.

 Fernández was initially named in the Copa América Centenario squad, but had to withdraw through injury and was replaced by Mark González as the nation again won the tournament.

+Post-retirement

+In December 2024, Fernández graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile).

 Personal life

 Fernández married his Chilean wife in March 2013, but the couple's first child had already been born in late 2008.
 He was fined for speeding when he was driving from Santiago to Viña del Mar, to witness the baby's birth.

 Before moving to Europe, Fernández was often compared to compatriot David Pizarro, who spent most of his professional career in Italy.

+His daughter, Aylén, became the Chilean pre-junior champion in two categories of speed skating in November 2025.